 Buying distressed properties with home improvement loan

 A distressed property home falls under two categories, a foreclosure or a “short sale”, by the current borrower.
 For a buyer, there’s a lot of money to be made buying and reselling a distressed property.
-Lenders who want to liquidate their repossessed properties and people who need to get out of toxic mortgages with a “short sale” both offer homes with heavy discounts.
+Lenders who want to liquidate their repossessed properties and people who need to get out of a toxic home mortgage with a “short sale” both offer homes with heavy discounts.
 While it may seem like these types of situations are strictly for professional investors, that is not true.
 Those looking to buy their own home can also find great deals on these properties and perform the repairs themselves.
 Financing with mortgage loans can aid in this process.